tdspora/syngen/README.md

         - gender
         - marital_status

-  format:                                   # Settings for reading and writing data in 'csv', 'psv', 'tsv', 'txt', 'xls', 'xlsx' format.
+  format:                                   # Settings for reading and writing data in '.csv', '.psv', '.tsv', '.txt', '.xls', '.xlsx' format.
 Optional parameter
     sep: ','                                # Delimiter to use.
 Optional parameter.
-Applicable for 'csv', 'psv', 'tsv', 'txt' formats
+Applicable for '.csv', '.psv', '.tsv', '.txt' formats
     quotechar: '"'                          # The character used to denote the start and end of a quoted item.
 Optional parameter.
-Applicable for 'csv', 'psv', 'tsv', 'txt' formats
+Applicable for '.csv', '.psv', '.tsv', '.txt' formats
     quoting: minimal                        # Control field quoting behavior per constants - ["all", "minimal", "non-numeric", "none"].
 Optional parameter.
-Applicable for 'csv', 'psv', 'tsv', 'txt' formats
+Applicable for '.csv', '.psv', '.tsv', '.txt' formats
     escapechar: '"'                         # One-character string used to escape other characters.
 Optional parameter.
-Applicable for 'csv', 'psv', 'tsv', 'txt' formats
+Applicable for '.csv', '.psv', '.tsv', '.txt' formats
     encoding: null                          # A string representing the encoding to use in the output file.
 Optional parameter.
-Applicable for 'csv', 'psv', 'tsv', 'txt' formats
+Applicable for '.csv', '.psv', '.tsv', '.txt' formats
     header: infer                           # Row number(s) to use as the column names, and the start of the data.
 Optional parameter.
-Applicable for 'csv', 'psv', 'tsv', 'txt' formats
+Applicable for '.csv', '.psv', '.tsv', '.txt' formats
     skiprows: null                          # Line numbers to skip (0-indexed) or number of lines to skip (int) at the start of the file.
 Optional parameter.
-Applicable for 'csv', 'psv', 'tsv', 'txt' formats
+Applicable for '.csv', '.psv', '.tsv', '.txt' formats
     on_bad_lines: error                     # Specifies what to do upon encountering a bad line (a line with too many fields) - ["error", "warn", "skip"].
 Optional parameter.
-Applicable for 'csv', 'psv', 'tsv', 'txt' formats
+Applicable for '.csv', '.psv', '.tsv', '.txt' formats
     engine: null                            # Parser engine to use - ["c", "python"].
 Optional parameter.
-Applicable for 'csv', 'psv', 'tsv', 'txt' formats
+Applicable for '.csv', '.psv', '.tsv', '.txt' formats
     na_values: null                         # Additional strings to recognize as NA/NaN.
 The first value of the array will be used to replace NA/NaN values.
 Optional parameter.
-Applicable for 'csv', 'psv', 'tsv', 'txt' formats
+Applicable for '.csv', '.psv', '.tsv', '.txt' formats
     sheet_name: 0                           # Name of the sheet in the Excel file.
 Optional parameter.
-Applicable for 'xls', 'xlsx' formats
+Applicable for '.xls', '.xlsx' formats
   infer_settings:                           # Settings for infer process.
 Optional parameter
     destination: "./files/generated_data_customer.csv" # The path where the generated data will be stored.
-Supported formats include local files in CSV, Avro formats.
-Required parameter
+If the information about 'destination' isn't provided, by default the synthetic data will be stored locally in '.csv'.
+Supported formats include local files in '.csv', '.avro' formats.
+Optional parameter
     size: 100                               # Size for generated data.
 Optional parameter
     run_parallel: False                     # Turn on or turn off parallel training process.
 Optional parameter
     print_report: False                     # Turn on or turn off generation of the report.
 Optional parameter